pysys-test/pysys-test/branches/py23/pysys-dist/README.rst

 Key features include:

-- A comprehensive library of assertion methods appropriate for system-level testing, such as checking for error/success messages in log file and comparing the contents of output files
+- A comprehensive library of assertion methods appropriate for system-level testing, such as checking for error/success messages in log files and comparing the contents of output files
 - A comprehensive library of methods to automate platform-independent process starting, orchestration, and cleanup, for both Windows and Unix-based systems.
 Includes common operations such as:

   * dynamic port allocation,
   * waiting until a server is running on a specified port
-  * waiting until a file contains a specific message,
+  * waiting until a file contains a specified message,
-  * and aborting early if an error message is detected
+  * aborting early if an error message is detected

 - Support for executing tests in parallel to significantly speed up execution time
 - A process memory monitoring framework to check for memory leaks
 - A performance monitoring framework for recording and aggregating latency, throughput and other performance metrics
 - A pluggable "writers" framework for recording test outcomes in any format, including a standard JUnit-compatible XML results writer in the box
 - Integrated support for running PyUnit tests
-- Integrated support for executing manual user-driven test cases
+- Integrated support for executing manual interactively driven test cases
-- Test categorization and selective include/exclude execution using per-test classification groups
+- Test categorization and selective include/exclude execution, using per-test classification groups

 Download